HandMadeSoftwareDevelopment/TerraNecessities/Ideas.md

   Allows the user to make lumber, but makes less lumber in comparison to using the saw
 - Makeshift Sewing Kit
 - Stone Chisel**
-  Cannot be used to chisel stone blocks, only mean for Chiseling Table
+  Cannot be used to chisel stone blocks, only meant for Chiseling Table

 ## Mechanic Ideas